 On the Alerts page, choose any alert.

-As it can be seen, on the Alerts detail page, comments can be added:
+As it can be seen, on the Alerts detail page, comments can be added only for the Not resolved card:

-As you may notice, when we are logged as users in a Reader role on the Alerts page, the check boxes at the beginning of every column in the Alerts list and the Resolve button are not available:
+As you may notice, when we are logged as users in a Reader role on the Alerts page, select some alert check boxes and from the Resolve as drop-down box, choose any option, the following message will appear:

 Thanks for watching.
 For more information, please visit apexsql.com